 Dr. Sharon Lewis (DClinPsych) is a chartered clinical psychologist & IEDTA accredited ISTDP trainer…

-Dr. Sharon Lewis (DClinPsych) is a chartered clinical psychologist registered with the British Psychological Society and the Health and Care Professions Council.
-She is an IEDTA and ISTDP-UK accredited trainer and currently trains and supervises clinicians in ISTDP as well as having a private practice in Amersham, Buckinghamshire.
+Dr Sharon Lewis is a chartered clinical psychologist registered with the British Psychological Society and the Health and Care Professions Council.
+She is an IEDTA accredited supervisor and trainer, and a director of ISTDP-UK and has published books and journal articles on the subjects of trauma and ISTDP.

 Dr Robert Neborsky

 Robert J. Neborsky, M.D., is a psychiatrist in private practice in Del Mar, California, and a Clinical…

 Dr. Neborsky’s professional activities include training students in the techniques of his unique Attachment-Based Intensive Short-Term Dynamic Psychotherapy (AB-ISTDP) and presenting at local, national and international symposia.
 He co-authored Short-Term Therapy for Long Term Change (Norton, 2001) and is a contributing author of Healing Trauma (Norton, 2003).
 In 2010, he edited and published The Collected Writings of Robert J Neborsky, MD along with The Collected Writings of Josette ten Have de Labije, (Itasca).
 In 2011, he co-authored Mastering Intensive Short-term Dynamic Psychotherapy: A Roadmap to the Unconscious.

 Leo is a Clinical Psychologist working for Devon Partnership NHS Trust in Neuropsychology and …